Spider-Man babysits, Thor & Jane are married, and Matt Murdock is dead

 The Marvel Universe is vast...

-Over in Avengers #56 by Jason Aaron and Javier Garrón, the 'Saga of Jane' story begins with a story seemingly channeling WandaVision, with Jane/Valkyrie in the middle of a weird and creepy forced fantasy about her and Thor being married (sleeping in twin beds ala 50's sitcoms) and living in Asgard.
+Over in Avengers #56 by Jason Aaron and Javier Garrón, the 'Saga of Jane' story seemingly channels WandaVision, with Jane/Valkyrie in the middle of a weird and creepy forced fantasy about her and Thor being married (sleeping in twin beds ala '50s sitcoms) and living in Asgard.

 Of course, Mephisto is hanging around the Avengers lately, so it's likely his doing and not Jane's herself, but check out the first few pages that set the unsettling scene.

-Finally in Devil's Reign: Omega #1, the postscript to the recently Devil's Reign event, in a story by Chip Zsarksy and Rafael De Latorre, Daredevil and Reed Richards try to track down the escaped and 'retired' Wilson Fisk and believe he found his way to Latveria (Doctor Doom's sovereign nation) by way of Lisbon, so how retired he really is remains to be seen.
+Finally in Devil's Reign: Omega #1, the postscript to the recent Devil's Reign event, Chip Zsarksy and Rafael De Latorre follow Daredevil and Reed Richards as they try to track down the escaped and 'retired' Wilson Fisk.
+They believe he found his way to Latveria (Doctor Doom's sovereign nation) by way of Lisbon, so how retired he really is remains to be seen.

 And Matt Murdock is laid to rest in a funeral service in New York City.